Etherpod/Ship-Enhancements/README.md

   - The bottom right button (dark orange) activates position hold.
 It will remain at whatever position you activate it at relative to the lock-on target.
     - If you fly above a tree and activate position hold, the ship will try to stay above the tree.
 If it gets knocked away by something, it'll fly back to where it was.
 - **Engine Switch**: Controls your ship's power and engine.
 The switch needs to be turned on if you want to fly your ship.
+  - Turning the ship off will disable your controls, but will also prevent the reactor from exploding.
+  - If the **Passive Fuel Regeneration Multiplier** is above 0, it will only regenerate fuel when the ship is turned OFF.
-  - If the **Idle Fuel Consumption Multiplier** is above 0, it will only consume fuel when the ship is on.
+  - If the **Passive Fuel Drain Multiplier** is above 0, it will only consume fuel when the ship is turned ON.

 ### *Temperature*
-- **Enable Ship Temperature** Unlocks the settings below and implements a temperature mechanic for the ship, which uses the existing "TEMP" (temperature) dial and a new "SHIP TEMP" (ship temperature) dial.
+- Enabling **Ship Temperature** unlocks the settings below and implements a temperature mechanic for the ship, which uses the existing "TEMP" (temperature) dial and a new "SHIP TEMP" (ship temperature) dial.
   - Extreme temperatures, indicated by the flashing light on the TEMP dial, will cause your SHIP TEMP to change over time.
 As your SHIP TEMP approaches extreme temperatures, your ship will begin experiencing side effects:
     - On the hot side, your ship will take random damage over time and the outside of the ship will become dangerous to touch.
 Your reactor will also heat up, reducing the time before explosion if it were to get damaged, but as a byproduct your ship thrust will become more powerful.
 At higher temperature difficulties, the **Portable Fuel Tank** can also heat up and explode.
     - On the cold side, it's actually safe to leave your ship alone.
 However, your ship engine has a chance to stall for a short time when starting up, and has a chance to damage your ship while doing so.
 Your ship thrust is weaker, and your ship hull is more fragile, making it take damage even with gentler collisions.
 If your reactor starts heating up, the cockpit glass will freeze over, making it harder to see where you're going.